 La Maison Française Learning Community

 La Maison Française is a community where students of any major interested in French can live and be surrounded by the language and cultures of the Francophone world.
-Located in Kohl Hall, La Maison Française is designed to house up to 12 undergraduate male and female students who have had at least two years of high school French or FREN 1020 at BGSU.
-The Faculty Director has an on-site office and several French classes are offered in Kohl Hall and the Graduate Student Assistant lives in Founders Hall.
+Located in Kohl Hall and Founders Hall*, La Maison Française welcomes undergraduate students who have had ANY LEVEL of French to join the community.
+The Faculty Director has an office in Kohl Hall and the Graduate Student Assistant lives in Founders Hall.

 About the Community | La Maison Française students live in a diverse population in Kohl Hall* along with other highly ambitious and motivated students who are members of other learning communities.
 Students work, live and play together to ease the transition to college life, while gaining a deeper knowledge of the French culture.

 Kohl Hall | This hall is centrally located and steps away from the Bowen-Thompson Student Union and the Jerome Library.
 Kohl Hall is a traditional residence hall with a modern design and houses classrooms and faculty/staff offices.
 Amenities include an art studio, music room, study area, computer lab, laundry on each floor, and a full community kitchen.

 *A special suite in Founders Hall has also been reserved for our members.

 Each community has a set of residence hall rooms specifically designated for them.
 To sign up for one of these rooms, you must apply, and be accepted into the community, prior to April 25, 2018.
 To ensure your chance to live in the community, please complete the following steps:

 |Step 2||Apply here and login with your BGSU username and password|

 |Step 3||Click on Add a New Community Enrollment Request and choose your desired community and academic year/term|